DenizenScript/Denizen-Beginners-Guide/source/guides/basics/if-command.md

 ### Required Reading

-Before starting this section, you should already understand everything in the [Your First Steps](/guides/first-steps/index) category.
+Before starting this section, you should already understand everything in the [Your First Steps](/guides/first-steps/index) section.

 ### What Is The 'If' Command?